 Illinois is recognized nationally as a leader in the management of used and waste tires.
 The Illinois EPA's role in the management of used and waste tires in Illinois is two phased.
 First, the Agency acts as a regulatory agency.
 Illinois EPA regulates the generators, transporters, processors, and end users of waste tires to ensure all are operating in compliance with applicable statutes and regulations.
-Second, the Illinois EPA operates a cleanup program to remove waste tires from dump sites.
+Second, the Illinois EPA operates a cleanup program to remove waste tires from public and abandoned dump sites.
 Both programs have been effective due in part to the dedicated funding the legislature has provided through the $2.50 per tire user fee collected from retail customers.

 Illinois EPA's Used Tire Program's Two Main Components